 Categories of work

-You must choose one of three categories for which you meet the necessary criteria; and under which you wish to be authorised to perform the work of an accredited auditor.
-The categories to choose from are:
+The applicant must choose the particular category for which you wish to be authorised to perform the work of an accredited auditor.
+Categories include:

 - Category 1 – flammable gases and liquids (zones 0, 1 and 2)